September 13, 2024

 Non-Canadians Can No Longer Purchase a Home in Canada

-As of January 1, 2023, non-Canadians can no longer buy a residential property for a period of 2 years up to the end of 2025.
+As of January 1, 2023, non-Canadians can no longer buy a residential property for a period of 4 years up to January 1, 2027.
 The Government of Canada passed the Prohibition on the Purchase of Residential Property by Non-Canadians Act in its 2022 budget in June.
 Here are 7 facts about this new law.

 Who is affected?

-Most foreigners (non-Canadians) will no longer be able to buy a house in Canada for a period of 2 years starting January 1, 2023.
-There are, however, two exemptions.
+Most foreigners (non-Canadians) will no longer be able to buy a house in Canada for a period of 4 years starting January 1, 2023.
+There are exemptions however.
 First, a non-Canadian will be able to purchase a residential property with their spouse or common-law partner, so as long as the latter is eligible to purchase residential property in Canada.
 Also, a temporary resident enrolled in an authorized study program will be able to buy a property in the country, provided that the purchase price does not exceed $500,000.

 Why was this law put in place?